Translation of memories

 Floating heart

-A floating arrangement is very suitable for an ash scattering on the water, as well as for a waterfront memorial ceremony.
-To make the arrangement "float," Oasis Sec blocks were secured under the wood disc.
-Holes were then drilled into the wood disc in the shape of a heart.
-A warm color palette of botanical materials was placed in the holes.
-The materials "float" above the wood disc and drink their moisture directly from the surface water.
+A floating arrangement is very suitable for an ash scattering on the water, but also for a memorial service on the waterfront.
+To make the arrangement ‘float’, Oasis Sec blocks are attached under the wooden disc.
+Then holes were drilled in the wooden disc in the shape of a heart.
+A warm color palette of botanical materials has been placed in the holes.
+The materials ‘float’ above the wooden disc and drink their moisture directly from the surface water.
 Botanical materials: Astrantia, Chrysanthemum, Crocosmia, Dahlia, Heliopsis, lisianthus, Scabiosa and Zinnia.

 "Roaming the garden together in search of materials."

-Freelance florist and teacher Linda Eising likes to stay close to the personal wishes of the customer with her farewell flower arrangements.
-'It is my challenge and strength to translate those wishes into flower arrangements.
-Gathering information from the bereaved by visiting, listening, asking the right questions and looking around, gives me the good information to get started.'
+Freelance florist and teacher Linda Eising prefers to keep her farewell floral arrangements close to the personal wishes of the customer.
+‘It is my challenge and strength to translate those wishes into floral work.
+Gathering information from the bereaved by visiting, listening, asking the right questions and looking around gives me the right information to get started.’

-'Buying materials or even better applying the plants from home or garden.
-Searching together in one's own garden for the most beautiful materials.
-It is often precisely those materials that were lovingly cared for and admired by the deceased.'
+‘Purchasing materials or, even better, using plants from home or the garden.
+Strolling together in your own garden for the most beautiful materials.
+It is often precisely those materials that have been lovingly cared for and admired by the deceased.’

-'When searching for materials together with the bereaved, the most beautiful stories and fond memories surface.
-That often works immediately as a piece of mourning.
-When you then make an arrangement from all these materials, you see the tears of emotion and recognition in the eyes of the relatives upon delivery.
-That gives me great satisfaction.
+‘When searching for materials together with the bereaved, the most beautiful stories and precious memories emerge.
+This often immediately serves as a piece of bereavement processing.
+When you then make an arrangement from all those materials, you see tears of emotion and recognition in the eyes of the relatives when delivering it.
+That gives me a lot of satisfaction.

-For floral designer Max van de Sluis, one of the most important characteristics of bridal floral work is that it is, above all, personal.
-'In my experience, the bouquet should perfectly match the bride and the person she is or at least the personality she wants to express.
-That also makes design for wedding flower arrangements always a fun challenge.
-Our profession is very versatile, and within all these dimensions, bridal work is not only an important part but also a facet that I really enjoy working on.
-This is where I can very sincerely put my passion and enthusiasm.
+For floral designer Max van de Sluis, one of the most important characteristics of bridal floral work is that it is primarily personal.
+'In my experience, the bouquet must perfectly match the bride and the person she is, or at least the personality she wants to express.
+That always makes designing for bridal floral work a fun challenge.
+Our profession is very versatile, and within all those dimensions, bridal work is not only an important part but also a facet that I really enjoy working on.
+I can very sincerely put my passion and enthusiasm into this.'